ARL-UTEP-OC/ecel/README.md

 ECEL is able to be ran as a root service curently tested only on:
 * Kali

-Modifications will need to be made to line 14 to specify where the ECEL folder is located at.
-Ensure that the ECELservice.py is executable (use 'chmod 755 ECELservice.py').
+Modifications will need to be made to line 14 in the ECELservices.sh file to specify where the ECEL folder is located at.
+Ensure that the ECELservice.py is executable (use 'chmod 755 ECELservice.py') this scrpt will invoke ECEL's gui.
 The shell script given would need to be moved to the '/ect/init.d' folder this can be done by using the command 'sudo cp ECELservice.sh /etc/init.d'.
 After ECLservice.sh has been copies into '/etc/init.d', we would need to run 'usudo pdate-rc.d ECLservice.sh defaults', this command adds symbolic links to the '/ect/rc?.d' directories, use 'ls -l /etc/rc?.d/*ECELservice.sh' to view the symbolic links.

 You can start the service by using 'sudo /etc/init.d/ECELservice.sh start', check the status by using 'sudo /etc/init.d/ECELservice.sh status' and stop using 'sudo /etc/init.d/ECELservice.sh stop'